ORNL/papyrus/README.md

     $ make test (or use 'ctest -V' for verbose test output)

-### Docker images

-To use the pre-built images, you can pull from Docker Hub:

-    docker pull oakridgelab/papyrus

-The Papyrus source code is installed in /opt/papyrus/.

 ## Repository contents

 - The public interface is in include/papyrus/\*.h.